Wabkur/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-function that returns the nth node of a listint_t linked list
+function that returns the sum of all the data  of a listint_t linked list